dmandinec/dmandinec/README.md

 ### Hi there 👋

+🌱 I’m currently learning TypeScript, Python, Shell

+⚡ Fun fact: I very much like most of operating systems out there.
+I like managing OSs, But i am also interested in learning new stuff.
 <!--
 **dmandinec/dmandinec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.